mcyph/cnn_chinese_hw/README.md

 many of them with incorrect numbers of strokes/more or less curves so as to increase the likelihood of the CNN being able to recognize different people's handwriting, including non-native speakers.

+It is validated against the KanjiVG data with an accuracy percentage of around 86%.
+It's hard for me to say how well that translates to writing on a tablet/phone screen, or drawing with a mouse.
+However cursive testing says it performs reasonably well, even if not as well as with a tablet or pen.
+I may later combine my previous handwriting engine that on compared x,y point positions and angles, augmenting the results.

 # License